 Tips for Applying to Graduate School | Sign Up for GRE Testing

 Wrapping up the first steps in your graduate school timeline checklist is the GRE.
 Yes, testing does not end with your undergraduate degree.
 The most important, and almost always required, test is the GRE.
 The Graduate Record Examination (GRE) test is much like the SAT you had to take to get into college four years ago.
 It involves verbal reasoning, quantitative reasoning, and analytical writing sections to test your general knowledge at a more advanced level.

 GRE tests are administered in various locations throughout the country.
 The GRE needs to be scheduled well in advance of actually applying to graduate school.
 Ideally, schedule the GRE for the beginning of your senior year.
 This gives you plenty of time to study and re-take it if needed.

-A good way to wrap up the first three steps to applying to graduate school is to only start thinking about the many more steps you will need to complete.
-Getting into graduate school is selective.
-Only by taking the time to do it right will you be successful.
+These are just the beginning steps to applying to graduate school.
+There are many more that will need to be completed successfully prior to your first day of grad school.
+Getting into graduate school is competitive and many programs only have one opening each year.
+Only by taking the time to do it right will you be successful and ultimately one of those people who gets accepted to graduate school.
 These three tips for applying to graduate school are critical.
-Focus on these early and you will be more prepared and rewarded in graduate school process.
+Focus on these early and you will be more prepared in the graduate school application process.